Are orgasms ok? Is it normal to go off it? What positions are best during pregnancy? Here’s what you need to know about sex when you’re expecting.

 Yep, pregnancy doesn’t provide protection to women or their baby so you can still get STIs.
 If you or your partner is having sex with someone other than each other while you’re pregnant, make sure you’re using condoms.

-If there is any chance you could have an STI, it’s important to get tested ASAP at a genitourinary medicine (GUM) clinic or sexual health clinic (NHS Choices, 2017).
-Not treating some infections could be serious or even life-threatening for you and your baby (CDC, 2016; NHS Choices, 2017).
+If there is any chance you could have an STI, it’s important to get tested ASAP at a genitourinary medicine (GUM) clinic or sexual health clinic (NHS, 2018b).
+Not treating some infections could be serious or even life-threatening for you and your baby (NHS, 2018b).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.